 If you plan on having your American Staffordshire Terrier around other animals, make sure to start socializing him as soon as you come home.
 If you adopt an adult Amstaff, make sure he was being socialized as a puppy.
 These dogs are known to chase smaller prey, but American Staffordshire Terriers that have grown up with other animals can be very loving towards these creatures.

 Mental stimulation can be a great way to train your dog.
-Doing activities like agility, obedience, or even tracking training with your dog can really improve his eagerness to listen and to learn new tricks.
-Keep working with him and be patient with lots of praises.
+Doing activities like agility, obedience, or even tracking training with your dog can really improve his eagerness to listen and learn new tricks.
+Keep working with him and be patient with lots of praise.

 Show off your amazing dog, and let the public see just how well-mannered and behaved he is.
 Allow people to approach and admire your pet.
 They’ll be pleased with themselves, and you’ll be able to help educate others on how great of a breed the American Staffordshire Terrier really is.

 Daily exercise is extremely important.
 You need to keep your American Staffordshire Terrier well-exercised if you want to have a happy home.
 It’s very important to not exercise in extreme heat or cold since this breed is susceptible to hypothermia and heat exhaustion.
 Try to do your play times outside in cool to warm temperatures, and play indoors with central cooling or heating during extreme temperatures.

 There are many exercises that you and your American Staffordshire Terrier can enjoy together.
 These dogs enjoy a lot of rough-housing, playing tug-of-war, and mentally stimulating games such as agility and obedience.

 When playing rough with your dog, make sure that he knows his boundaries and when too far is too far.

 Leash walks are great for both you and your pooch.
 Three half-hour walks a day is ideal.
 Make sure to keep your dog on a leash at all times to help keep him and others safe.
 Since you never know how he is going to be around strange dogs, it’s very important to control those situations.